hardbyte/python-can/doc/bit_timing.rst

 For example, consider a bit with a total duration of 8 TQ and a sample point at 75%.
 The values for TSEG1, TSEG2 and SJW would be 5, 2, and 2, respectively.
-The sample point would be 6 TQ after the start of the bit, leaving 2 TQ for the signal to stabilize before the end of the bit.
+The sample point would be 6 TQ after the start of the bit, leaving 2 TQ for the information processing by the bus nodes.

 .. note::
    The values for TSEG1, TSEG2 and SJW are chosen such that the